SusanneWalden/OnthePhenologyofProtists/02_Seasonal_Variation/DifferentiallyAbundantOTUs.md

 Calculate Season Correlated OTUs by Differential Abundance Analysis
 -------------------------------------------------------------------

-In the following steps we cacluated the differential abundant OTUs in the investigated spring and autumn samples.
+In the following steps we calculated the significantly differential abundant OTUs in the investigated spring and autumn samples.

 ``` r
 #first we convert our OTU table into a DESeq2 object